October 1, 2013

-Dean John Gatta and I would like to inform eligible faculty members (i.e., those who are tenured, are in tenure track, or hold title as research professor) of the opportunities available for funding of research and faculty development projects and of the procedures for applying for financial support.
-This message serves also to announce the first deadline for faculty development applications.
+Dean John Gatta and I would like to inform eligible faculty members (i.e., those who are tenured, are in tenure track, or hold title as research professor) of the opportunities available for funding of research and faculty development projects.
+We also wish to outline the procedures to be followed in applying for such financial support.
+This message serves as well to announce the first deadline for faculty development applications.

 Sewanee has two main funds that can be used to support faculty projects, the University Research Grants Fund and the Faculty Development Fund.
 To make best use of these funds, they are jointly administered by the Office of the Dean of the College and the University Research Grants Committee.
-Faculty members seeking funding for a project should send a completed faculty development & research cover sheet, application proposal including expenses, and your CV, as attachments to firstname.lastname@example.org or to email@example.com (as Chair of the University Research Grants Committee.
+Faculty members seeking funding for a project should send a completed faculty development & research cover sheet, application proposal including expenses, a report of the last time funding was granted, and your CV, as attachments to email@example.com or to firstname.lastname@example.org (as Chair of the University Research Grants Committee.
 We will then consider all applications and allocate monies from the combined funds.

 Applications for financial support will be due by the following dates:

-Applications should include a completed version of the attached project cover sheet, a description of the project, a statement of its importance to your development as a scholar and teacher, and a detailed estimated budget.
+Applications should include a completed version of the attached project cover sheet, a description of the project, a statement of its importance to your development as a scholar and teacher, a detailed estimated budget, and a copy of the report presented to the Dean's office from the last time funding was obtained.

 Please note that for certain types of projects funding is available from two other sources: the regular provisions for faculty travel to professional conferences (contact Dean Gatta for college faculty or Dean